Open Door Dharma Circles

 On Zoom, seeing and hearing each other “live” supports our sense of community, despite physical distance.
 If you prefer to keep your camera off, you’re welcome to turn your camera off, or put up a photo or image up of something you love to represent yourself.

-Living Earth has offered residential retreats, meditations, and workshops since 2004.
-With deep appreciation and affection for the decades of teachings of Ram Dass, we embrace the wisdom of teachers trained in Eastern and Western spiritual paths.
+Background: Living Earth has offered workshops, residential retreats, and meditations since 2000.
+With deep appreciation and affection for the decades of teachings of Ram Dass, we embrace the wisdom of Eastern and Western spiritual paths.
 Our Open Door practice reflects Buddhist principles and practices along with devotional aspects of Hinduism, woven with threads from the Abrahamic religions and indigenous Earth-centered traditions.

 Click here to receive occasional texts or emails with schedule updates.
 (This is not an interactive list and contact info is never shared.)

-More than fifty years ago, countless Western seekers were drawn to the Himalayan foothills in search of a wisdom or depth of meaning that Western culture seemed to have lost.
-By the magic that seems to abound in India, many encountered a barefoot Indian sage known as Neem Karoli Baba (affectionately called Maharaji).
-At Maharaji’s feet, they were immersed in the timeless path he embodied of devotion, service, and love.
-(One of those seekers was an American named Richard Alpert, who in time became renowned as Ram Dass.)
+In the 1960s, countless Western seekers were drawn to the Himalayan foothills searching for a wisdom or depth of meaning that Western culture didn’t seem to offer.
+By the magic that seems to abound in India, many encountered a barefoot Indian sage known as Neem Karoli Baba (affectionately called Maharajji).
+At Maharajji’s feet, they drawn to the timeless path he embodied of devotion, service, and love.
+One of those seekers was an American named Richard Alpert, who in time became renowned as Ram Dass.)

-Maharaji’s path of deep love and engaged spirituality offers us the possibility to be active in our daily roles and responsibilities, but without forgetting who we really are.
-We only need to clean away the heavily layered, habituated identities we’ve adopted in the course of our lives so our essential nature, our Buddha nature, or our soul as Ram Dass called it, begins to softly shine.
-“Only” can be just that simple, and it can also sometimes feel so hard.
-Going off track, forgetting, or giving up isn’t uncommon.
-We come to realize that satsang or sangha–our conn
+Maharajji’s path of love and service — engaged spirituality — offers the possibility of being active in our daily roles and responsibilities, without forgetting who we really are.
+We only need to clean away the heavily layered, habituated identities we’ve adopted in the course of our lives so our essential nature — our Buddha nature, or our soul as Ram Dass called it — can softly shine.
+It’s just that simple for some folks, but for most, the process is gradual and can sometimes feel endlessly hard.
+Going off track, forgetting, or giving up can happen over and over.
+That’s where the value of community and belonging, a satsang, comes in.

-In Open Door Dharma gatherings, our tapestry of spiritual practice and service includes Buddhist wisdom, Hindu devotional practices, chanting and meditation, woven together with threads of the world’s enduring spiritual traditions.
-Together these make up the fertile ground from which true service arises.
+In Open Door Dharma gatherings, our tapestry of spiritual threads includes Buddhist and Hindu wisdom and devotional practices, interwoven with threads of Western understanding, our personal spiritual origins, and the world’s enduring spiritual traditions.
+These combine to make up the fertile ground in which true service arises.

 All backgrounds, experience, and curiosity are welcome.
-Sweet voices and creaking pipes all chant together.
-Longtime devotees and practitioners join friends just beginning their spiritual exploration.
-Together we’re learning how contemporary Western dharma, with roots in ancient Eastern traditions, can flourish and be fruitful in our lives, here and now.
+Sweet singing voices and creaking rusty pipes all chant together.
+Longtime practitioners sit alongside new friends just stopping by to see what this all about.
+Together we’re learning how contemporary Western dharma, with roots in ancient global traditions, can be fruitful in our lives, here and now.

-In the late 1960s, a one-time Harvard psychology professor named Dr. Richard Alpert was among the first wave of Westerners who went to India seeking a deeper meaning and understanding of life that western culture didn’t offer.
-Many of them eventually found themselves sitting at Maharajji’s feet in the Kumaon foothills of the Himalayas.
-From the professor’s first encounter with Neem Karoli Baba, his life was changed–and the rest is history, as they say.
+In the mid 1960s, Richard Alpert was a highly regarded Harvard psychology professor who, after a couple of years, was fired for his early experimentations with psychedelic substances.
+Picking up the pieces, he was soon among the very first wave of post-war Westerners who went to India and eventually found themselves sitting at Maharajji’s feet in the Kumaon foothills of the Himalayas.
+From the former professor’s first encounter with Neem Karoli Baba, his life was changed–the rest, as they say, is history.

-Maharajji gave Richard Alpert the Hindu name Ram Dass, which means Servant of God.
-In India, Ram Dass immersed himself deeply in meditation, knowledge, and practices that loosen our attachment to separate ego-identified roles.
-He brought Maharajji’s teachings back to the US, where countless students and scholars, housewives and hippies, activists and artists from all backgrounds were ripe to listen.
-The counterculture generation of that era flocked to Ram Dass’s workshops, retreats, lectures, interviews, and books, where his intellectual clarity and sense of humor blended with devotion, insight, and compassion.
+Maharajji gave Richard Alpert the name Ram Dass, meaning Servant of God.
+In India, Ram Dass immersed himself in meditation, studies, and practices that loosen our attachment to, or our stuckness in, separate ego-identified roles.
+When he returned to the U.S. in 1969, countless students and scholars, housewives, hippies, activists, and artists from all backgrounds flocked to hear what he was teaching now.
+Ram Dass’s workshops, retreats, lectures, interviews, and books skillfully blended his intellectual clarity and sense of humor with devotion, insight, and compassion.
 His commitment to the fundamental teaching to love and serve everyone and remember God reflected his surrender to his guru.

-Ram Dass’s life work of books and articles can readily be found online and in bookstores and libraries.
-A great array of additional material from conversations, letters, lectures, and countless notes are being housed and made publicly available electronically at ramdass.org.
+After experiencing a catastrophic, near-fatal stroke in 1996, Ram Dass continued his work from a wheelchair, writing and teaching for another 23 years, pouring himself into service until his death in December 2019.
+Ram Dass’s life work of more than a dozen books and countless articles can readily be found online and in bookstores and libraries.
+A great array of additional material from conversations, letters, lectures, and countless notes is also being collected, housed, and made publicly available at ramdass.org.